Ficool

 "Foolish Jim.
 If anyone dies here, it's me."

-I stagger forward, grasping him though the quaking shifts — His big forearms are my frail anchor in this seismic storm.
+I stagger forward, grasping him through the quaking shifts — His big forearms are my only anchor in this seismic storm.
 With a powerful grip I stabilise myself, turning to look beyond.

 We stand there, shoulder to shoulder, sweat trickling down our tense faces under shallow illumination.
 Facing us, they hide.
 Their monstrous outline is betrayed by the grim torchlight.
 Looming.
 Snapping.
 Snarling.